neurophysiological-analysis/FiNN/docs/guides/src_rec_main.rst

 -----------

 An application example of source reconstruction for M/EEG is provided below.
 Generally, source reconstruction may be divided into five steps,

-1. Device specific steps
+1. Extraction of anatomical information
-2. Subject specific steps
+2. Computation of sensor noise and M/EEG-MRT coregistration matrices
-3. Recording specific steps
+3. Model computation
 4. Model application
 5. Group space (fs-average) and atlas transformation